-A joint research exercise with the Queensland Department of Transport and Main Roads (DTMR) to provide better functionality for modelling bridge decks that are surcharged, under pressure flow or drowned out (see image below) is being undertaken.
-Preliminary results are promising, and subject to more benchmarking, the new approach will be formally released.
+A joint research study between the Queensland Department of Transport and Main Roads (DTMR) and TUFLOW to provide better functionality for modelling bridge decks that are surcharged, under pressure flow or drowned out (see image below), is being undertaken.
+Preliminary results are promising with the next stage to benchmark against field measurements for which DTMR are installing gauges at a low level bridge for the 2020/2021 wet season.

-DTMR have carried out numerous Flow3D CFD simulations across a range of deck dimensions and deck to depth ratios for a solid deck configuration to determine head losses for flow surcharging against or over a bridge deck, including pressure flow conditions.
-Of interest is that the maximum energy loss occurs for an upstream level that is above the deck invert.
-The image below shows the results from one of the deck configurations for various flow stages.
+Thus far, DTMR have carried out Flow3D CFD simulations across a range of deck dimensions and deck to depth ratios for a solid deck configuration to determine head losses for flow surcharging against or over a bridge deck, including pressure flow conditions.